 Context engineering is how we make your AI actually useful.

 Right now, your tools don't talk to each other and your AI doesn't know anything about your business.
-You're the one holding it all together, manually moving information between systems and answering questions only you can answer.
-Context engineering fixes that by getting the knowledge out of your head and into a form your systems can use.
+You're the one holding it all together, manually moving information and context between systems and answering questions only you can answer.
+Context engineering fixes that by translating the knowledge your team already uses into a form your systems can work with.

-Every business runs on implicit knowledge: when to offer a discount, how to handle a complaint, which customers get priority, what the pickup schedule means when it rains.
-That knowledge lives in the owner’s head (or a key employee’s head), and it’s what makes the business work.
+Every business runs on operational knowledge: when to offer a discount, how to handle a complaint, which vendors get priority, what the schedule means when conditions change.
+That knowledge lives across your team, your shared drives, your accumulated years of practice.
+Your people navigate it every day.
+Your systems can’t.

-Context engineering makes that knowledge explicit, structured, and available to AI, giving your AI enough understanding of your business to handle routine operations so humans can focus on the relationships and decisions that actually need them.
+Context engineering translates that knowledge into structured, machine-readable context, giving your AI enough understanding of your business to handle routine operations so humans can focus on the relationships and decisions that actually need them.

 How we build it.